PerRucia/ip/AI.md

 - Provided instructions with reference to the weekly tasks and asked GPT to generate starter code based on it
 - Refined generated code by providing additional prompts to specify the requirements of the tasks.
 - Used Copilot to autocomplete some manual coding sections.

-**Reflection**<br>
-The tasks for Week 3 are relatively simple, so GPT was able to generate the code with minimal guidance.
+- The tasks for Week 3 are relatively simple, so GPT was able to generate the code with minimal guidance.
-The generated code was quite accurate and usually required only minor modifications.
+- The generated code was quite accurate and usually required only minor modifications.

 ### Week 4 Tasks
 - As more functions were added to the ChatBot, the amount of work required per task generally increased as code will need to be changed across multiple classes.